Top 10 Strangest Borders In The World Today

 Photo: Shwe Chan

-Lake Constance is located between Austria, Switzerland, and Germany.
-Its shorelines lie in the German states of Bavaria and Baden-Württemberg, the Swiss cantons of St. Gallen, Thurgau, and Schaffhausen, and the Austrian state of Vorarlberg.
+Lake Constance is situated between the countries of Austria, Switzerland, and Germany.
+The German states of Bavaria and Baden-Württemberg, the Swiss cantons of St. Gallen, Thurgau, and Schaffhausen, and the Austrian state of Vorarlberg all have shorelines on it.

-German is the lingua franca around the third-largest lake in central Europe, but on the question of watery jurisdiction all three nations agree to disagree.
-The borders of Austria, Switzerland and Germany arrive with precision at the lakeshore, only to dissolve when they hit the water.
+The lingua franca around Central Europe's third-largest lake is German, but when it comes to watery jurisdiction, all three nations agree to disagree.
+The borders of Austria, Switzerland, and Germany arrive at the lakeshore with precision, only to vanish when they hit the water.

-No treaty agreement has ever been reached dividing the lake, so specific local issues such as fishing rights and boat licensing have to be settled by individual agreements.
+Because no treaty has ever been reached to divide the lake, specific local issues such as fishing rights and boat licensing must be resolved through individual agreements.

-This region is known for sightseeing, water-sports, winter-sports like Skiing, summer-sports like Swimming (sport), Sailing and recreation.
-It is also one of the few places where modern Zeppelin airships operate and 12–14 people can take a trip above the lake around various points of interests.
+This area is well-known for its sightseeing, water sports, winter sports such as skiing, summer sports such as swimming (sport), sailing, and recreation.
+It is also one of the few places in the world where modern Zeppelin airships operate, with 12-14 people able to take a trip above the lake around various points of interest.

 10. Haskell Free Library and Opera House, U.S./Canada Border